 But the burial record for ERNESTINE made for sobering reading.

-Ernestine was buried on 1st September 1947 by "coroner's order" but because "this woman" committed suicide in the pond at Hillsborough Park, there was no service in church and the parayer book was not used.
+Ernestine was buried on 1st September 1947 by "coroner's order" but because "this woman" committed suicide in the pond at Hillsborough Park, there was no service in church and the prayer book was not used.
 This was on the arch-deacons directions.
 The reason for this un-christian-like behaviour is that the coroner in recording a verdict of suicide did not add the rejoinder "whilst of unsound mind."
-It also appears that the rector of the church Arthur King did not think it was appropriate to take what was left of the intermentt - the clergyman who committed Ernestine to the grave was from St Polycarps, Malin Bridge, Sheffield.
+It also appears that the rector of the church Arthur King did not think it was appropriate to take what was left of the interment - the clergyman who committed Ernestine to the grave was from St Polycarps, Malin Bridge, Sheffield.

 But worse was yet to come.
 Four months later Gladys was interred